mirailuv/rosewire/README.md

 # Rosewire

-fabric mod to download files from the internet to your server on server startup or with a command
+fabric mod to download files from the internet with a command intended for use on servers